St Bees Lighthouse: The current lighthouse

 The new lighthouse was still under construction in late November 1866 when Henry Norris was sued by a painter in court in Whitehaven who had not been paid for lettering a notice board at the lighthouse; but it was operational by the end of the year.
 By the 1890s it was displaying a group-occulting light, on the following pattern: visible for 24 seconds, eclipsed for 2 seconds, visible for 2 seconds, eclipsed for 2 seconds; the light could be seen up to 24 nmi out to sea.

-From 1913 an explosive fog signal was sounded from the lighthouse; it remained operational into the second half of the century.
-In the interwar period the lighthouse was used as a turning marker in the London to Isle of Man air races.
+In the 20th century, during the interwar period, the lighthouse was used as a turning marker in the London to Isle of Man air races.
 During World War II the local Home Guard used it to practise defence/attack strategies although there is no record of ammunition being fired at it.
-The light was electrified in the mid-1950s.
-In the early 1960s a triple-frequency Tannoy electric fog signal was provided, in a detached building very close to the edge of the cliff.

 At Whitehaven Archives there is the Register of Reports on Supernumerary Assistant Keepers between 9 June 1925 and 14 May 1976 listing every keeper at the Light between those dates- too numerous to list here.
 A Chronological and name index has been compiled and appended to the Archive Catalogue Record.

 There is a list of keepers between 1841 and 1910 on GenUKI.

+In 1951 the light was electrified and a new optic was installed.
+It retained a group-occulting characteristic until the 1960s, when it became a group-flashing light (flashing twice every twenty seconds).